zac-heisey/murray-lampert/_posts/2021-10-20-the-good-and-bad-of-home-contractor-referral-services.md

 date: 2021-10-20 00:00:00 Z
 categories:
 - Home Remodeling
 description: Home contractor referral services and platforms can be helpful, but they should also be used with caution.
 Learn about the good and bad of contractor referral platforms.
+secondary-heading: Check out our updated insights and reviews of the top contractor referral services.
 sections:
 - template: hero-banner
   block: hero-banner